hellNo3333/Rust-Twitch/README.md

 the numbers (can be float or int) are equivalent to minutes watched. you must create the streamers.txt file accordingly. it will update itself every 10 minutes.

+# headlessness

+by default, this script runs in headless mode, meaning that no visible browser window will be created. this might be counter-productive for debugging purposes: in order to disable it, comment line 9 in `main.py` and line 11 in `API.py`.

 # run